Depression is a serious condition that affects all aspects of a person’s life. This includes the ability to be productive and successful at work.

 A Materials Library gives employers all the resources needed to implement the initiative, starting with a step-by-step Field Guide on how to successfully plan and execute it at their company.
 There are Powerpoint decks and educational content available to help get leaders and managers on board, as well as as corresponding promotional resources, such as posters, intranet copy, and other template materials.

-Right Direction is a joint initiative of the Partnership for Workplace Mental Health and Employers Health Coalition, Inc., which coalesced employer and mental health expertise to meet the needs of employers and leverages their existing (but often underutilized) mental health programs.
+Right Direction is a joint initiative of the Center for Workplace Mental Health and Employers Health Coalition, Inc., which coalesced employer and mental health expertise to meet the needs of employers and leverages their existing (but often underutilized) mental health programs.
 Right Direction is available for free through generous support from Takeda Pharmaceuticals U.S.A., Inc. (TPUSA) and Lundbeck U.S., two companies which understood the value of working with employers.

 Hundreds of companies across the US have adopted the FREE Right Direction initiative while engaging and strengthening key vendor relationships (employee assistance programs, medical and mental health/substance abuse plans, and pharmacy benefit managers, among others), realizing both strong quantitative and qualitative outcomes.
 Case studies from Kent State University and OCLC illustrate how Right Direction can help employers to address this sensitive, yet important issue, and prove that facilitating support for workplace depression is a highly positive step for companies.
 With treatment, employees struggling with depression will see improvements in productivity and overall performance—realizing their full potential at work and at home.